jts-cloud/security-portfolio/The-Privledge-Audit.md

 Sees: Active Assignments at scope, inherited

-Blindspot: it lists groups but not their members, and it usually buries the orphaned "Identity not found" assignments.
+Blindspot: It lists groups but not their members, and it usually buries the orphaned "Identity not found" assignments.

 ![Image of .csv export showing every principal with access at a scope](Images/Lab03/lab03-1.png)